Kasun-Tharaka/MLOps_Production_Ready_Project/README.md

 - model pusher do not need any constant, then go for update entities and update components then go for training pipeline.

-- for model_prediction, first update constants and entities
+- for model_prediction, first update constants and entities.

+- for user API, here we use Fist API for it, create folders called templates whhich contains HTML related codes and create static folder to keep css codes.
+Then write app.py